Im-Rises/video-stream-ascii/README.md

 ## Description

-This is a simple web package that converts a video stream into ASCII art.
+This is a simple web package that converts a video stream into ASCII art for React.

 ## 🚀🚀🚀 [The package is published on npm](https://www.npmjs.com/package/video-stream-ascii) 🚀🚀

-It works on desktop and mobile as well, there is two demos, one for the camera and one for a video file.
+It works on desktop and mobile as well, there is two demos, one for the camera and one for video files input.
 You can check them at those links:

 ### 🚀🚀 [Video Ascii Webcam](https://im-rises.github.io/video-stream-ascii-webcam/) 🚀🚀